yusufSLCN/Stock_Scraping/README.txt

 This python script scrapes BIST stock data.
-Then sorts the stocks by ther P/E and ROI values.
+Then sorts the stocks by their P/E and ROI ratios.
 Stocks with low P/E and high ROI ratios are ranked the highest.